Home

 was born in April 5, 1889, in McLuney, Perry County, Ohio, the daughter of John Thomas and Elizabeth "Lizzie" (Miner) Lytle.
 The family lived near Lizzie’s parents, Thomas and Maletha (Ogburn) Miner.

-When Bess was a young girl, the Lytles moved to Cambria County, PA, where John found work in the coal mines there.
+When Bess was a young girl, the Lytles moved with her parents to Cambria County, PA, where her father had found work in the coal mines.
 In about 1899, the Lytles made their permanent home in the small borough of Lilly on Railroad Street, so named because it ran alongside the railroad track of the busy Pennsylvania Railroad.

 Bess, like her father, was a gifted painter.